nishantjoshi-007/MailBlast/readme.md

    streamlit run app.py
    ```

-### :dart: Features
+## :dart: Features
 - **Email Personalization**: Easily replace placeholders in the email template with details from the CSV file for each recipient.
+Custom templates can be created to suit any purpose.
-- **Email Preview**: Preview emails before sending to ensure all placeholders are correctly replaced.
+- **Email Preview**: Preview emails before sending to ensure all placeholders are correctly replaced and attachments are included.
-- **Attachment Support**: Attach a resume or any file to the emails.
+- **Attachment Support**: Attach multiple files of any type to the emails.
+Preview attachments directly within the app.
+- **Instructions and Templates**: Downloadable sample CSV files and detailed instructions are provided to help users format their data correctly and utilize the predefined templates.
+- **Google Authentication**: Secure login with Google OAuth ensures that your email credentials are safe and your email sending is protected from unauthorized access.
 - **Daily Sending Limits**: Adheres to Gmail's daily sending limits to avoid account suspension.

 ## :compass: Use Cases